We had no choice anymore but to go for a special counsel.

 You know what I mean?

-He was serious and he meant it.
+He was serious, and he meant it.

 Yeah.

-So the Stewart Stewart.
+So the Stewart.

-Yeah there were qu quite a few stewards.
+Yeah, there were quite a few stewards.

-They have a great history there.
+They have a great history.

-Traditionally they were actually all Filipino men.
+Traditionally, they were actually all Filipino men.

-So I mean I you're describing a surreal Yeah.
+Yeah, I mean, you're describing a surreal.

 Tell us about the end of your relationship with him.

-So s uh leaving uh Nelvis?
+So leaving Nelvis?

 And it was time for me to move on.